debbiect246/recipe-app/README.md

 ## Wireframes

 Wireframes were an integral part of the development process.
 I designed these at the start of the project but as time went by they needed several revisions.
-Click on the link [wireframe](https://github.com/debbiect246/recipe-app/blob/master/UX/wireframe.pdf) to see the final versions of my wireframes are shown below.
+Click on the link [wireframe](https://github.com/debbiect246/recipe-app/blob/master/UX/wireframe.pdf) to see the final versions of my wireframes.

 ## Features